BGCG/project1/README.md

 ## Features ##

 **Logo:**
-* Each page contains a 'Love Edinburgh' logo with a clickable link that takes you back to the home page if you travel to a different page.
+* Each page contains a 'Love Edinburgh' logo on the top left-hand corner of the page with a clickable link that takes you back to the home page if you travel to a different page.

 ![Screenshot-of-logo](assets/images/screenshots/logo-love-edinburgh.jpg)